Windows NT: Development

-While creating Windows NT, Microsoft developers rewrote VMS in C. Although they added the Win32 API, NTFS file system, GUI, and backwards compatibility with DOS, OS/2, and Win16, DEC engineers almost immediately noticed the two operating systems' internal similarities; parts of VAX/VMS Internals and Data Structures, published by Digital Press, accurately describe Windows NT internals using VMS terms.
+Although NT was not an exact clone of Cutler's previous operating systems, DEC engineers almost immediately noticed the internal similarities.
+Parts of VAX/VMS Internals and Data Structures, published by Digital Press, accurately describe Windows NT internals using VMS terms.
+Furthermore, parts of the NT codebase's directory structure and filenames matched that of the MICA codebase.
 Instead of a lawsuit, Microsoft agreed to pay DEC $65–100 million, help market VMS, train Digital personnel on Windows NT, and continue Windows NT support for the DEC Alpha.

 Windows NT and VMS memory management, processes, and scheduling are very similar.
-Windows NT's process management differs by implementing threading, which DEC did not implement until VMS 7.0 in 1995, likely to compete with Microsoft.
+Windows NT's process management differs by implementing threading, which DEC did not implement until VMS 7.0 in 1995.

 Like VMS, Windows NT's kernel mode code distinguishes between the "kernel", whose primary purpose is to implement processor- and architecture-dependent functions, and the "executive".
 This was designed as a modified microkernel, as the Windows NT kernel was influenced by the Mach microkernel developed by Richard Rashid at Carnegie Mellon University, but does not meet all of the criteria of a pure microkernel.
 Both the kernel and the executive are linked together into the single loaded module ntoskrnl.exe; from outside this module, there is little distinction between the kernel and the executive.
 Routines from each are directly accessible, as for example from kernel-mode device drivers.

 API sets in the Windows NT family are implemented as subsystems atop the publicly undocumented "native" API; this allowed the late adoption of the Windows API (into the Win32 subsystem).
-Windows NT was one of the earliest operating systems to use Unicode internally.
+Windows NT was one of the earliest operating systems to use UCS-2 and UTF-16 internally.

+Architecture

+Windows NT uses a layered design architecture that consists of two main components, user mode and kernel mode.
+Programs and subsystems in user mode are limited in terms of what system resources they have access to, while the kernel mode has unrestricted access to the system memory and external devices.
+Kernel mode in Windows NT has full access to the hardware and system resources of the computer.
+The Windows NT kernel is a hybrid kernel; the architecture comprises a simple kernel, hardware abstraction layer (HAL), drivers, and a range of services (collectively named Executive), which all exist in kernel mode.

+The booting process of Windows NT begins with NTLDR in versions before Vista and the Windows Boot Manager in Vista and later.
+The boot loader is responsible for accessing the file system on the boot drive, starting the kernel, and loading boot-time device drivers into memory.
+Once all the boot and system drivers have been loaded, the kernel starts the Session Manager Subsystem.
+This process launches winlogon, which allows the user to login.
+Once the user is logged in File Explorer is started, loading the graphical user interface of Windows NT.